Flexible Work Arrangements: Why More Companies Are Moving to It

 If an ’s excels, they can stay in that arrangement for as long as they like.
 If their begins to fall, they will have a meeting with their manager to discuss adjusting the arrangement.

 Right now, Flexjobs reports that 80% of companies offer both informal and formal arrangements.
 While USA Today reports, the figure is closer to 57% for formal flexible schedules.

-Regardless, Bill gates said all the way back in 2019 that organizations that offer will always be on the edge of innovation.
+Regardless, Bill gates said all the way back in 2019 that organizations that offer flexible working will always be on the edge of innovation.

 best practices and challenges